 There are four "sizes", corresponding roughly to their memory capacity and processing speed.
 Microcomputers are the smallest, usually single-user machines often referred to as home computers, are used in small business, at home, and in schools.
 Minicomputers, also known as personal computers are generally larger, and may support up to 30 users at once.
 They will be found in medium-sized business and university departments.
 Mainframes, which can often service hundreds of users at once, are found in large organizations.
 Supercomputers are the most powerful of all.
 They are mostly used for special highly complex scientific tasks.
+[5]

-(to) recognize recognition recognized
+(to) recognize re cognition recognized

-John is a young author strug Our city has changed so much · · · it
+1. John is a young author str CC C

+Our city has changed so n nuch you wouldn't it.

-3. He is a authority on ma • 11.
+3. He is a authority on materials science.

 (to) alter alteration(s) .

-4. There have been a few
+4. There have been a few to our proposal.

-5. This dress will have to be ·
+5. This dress will have to \overline{be} • •

 (to) add addition(s)

-6 We should some man
+' .

-6. We should some mor
+6. We should some m ore names to the list.

-7. I would like something ng to what you've sa aid.
+7. I would like someth aid.

-8 are made to the project t, of course.
+8 are made to the projection ect, of course.

-9. In to giving a general i ntroduction, the co urse also provides pract ical discussion.
+9. In to giving a genera al introduction, the co urse also provides practica l discussion.